 I’ll tell you what I was doing, I was continuing to live the only way I knew how, that was instilled in me as a child of a single mother who worked her butt off, even though I knew there was a better solution out there.
 So was the only answer to quit gaming and eating cereal?!
 HELL NO!!
 Portion control and one HUGE key secret…an exercise bike.

-See, I have tried many of those intense workouts that are out there but they all had one thing in common…they were not fun.
-As a fat guy who plays video games and eats kid cereals I obviously like to have fun so when I learned that losing weight wasn’t fun, I’d quit 100% of the time.
+See, I have tried many of those intense workouts that are out there but they all had one thing in common…they were intense.
+That is not fun for me.
+As a fat guy who plays video games and eats kid cereals I obviously like to have fun.
+So every time I realized that losing weight wasn’t fun, I’d quit 100% of the time.
 That’s all changed now though.
-Just by getting on the exercise bike only and watching TV or playing video games as night I have started to watch the pounds shed right off.
+Just by getting on the exercise bike only and watching TV or playing video games at night I’ve started to watch the pounds shed right off.

-Because I just started I don’t have any substantial before and after photos that will convince you how possible all this is yet but just know this, I only changed the portions, and added drinking more water, to my diet and integrated 60 minutes at night on the stationary bike while I watched TV or played video games (mostly Rocket League because it’s mindless and time flies) but in two months I’ve lost 20 lbs.
+I only changed the portions, and added drinking more water, to my diet and integrated 60 minutes at night on the stationary bike while I watched TV or played video games (mostly Rocket League because it’s mindless and time flies) but in two months I lost 20 lbs.

-I will say that I’ve stepped up a few things and challenged myself a bit more than since the initial loss, but that’s because when you see results and you like to play games with the difficulty setting on, you will find ways to life hack what you’re doing so that you progress to that next level.
+I will say that in September 2016 I stepped up a few things and challenged myself a bit more than I did during the initial loss, but that’s because when you see results and you like to play games with the difficulty setting on, you will find ways to life hack what you’re doing so that you progress to that next level.

-If you have any doubts, questions, or just need to talk to someone about weight loss or nutrition please contact us at email@example.com because between my personal experience and my blog partner, Pete, who is a certified personal trainer, one of us can surely help.
+Have doubts, questions, or just need to talk to someone about weight loss or nutrition?
+Please contact us at daddymindtricks @ gmail.com because between my personal experience and my blog partner, Pete, who’s a certified personal trainer, one of us can surely help.

 Pete has even graced us with some really great articles where he dives deeper into fighting off the Dad Bod, Beats Belly Fat, and Busts Fitness Myths and on top of all of that you can get yourself a free copy of our eBook, The Rebel Alliance’s Fatherhood Field Guide, where we provide excellent tasting, and easy, recipes as well as a plethora of effective workouts you can do right in your own living room.